ratcave/vrlatency/README.md

 ## TODO
 - Check get_total_latency methods
-- Change the stimulus positioning to be normalized to screen dimensions
+- Change the stimulus positioning to be normalized to screen dimensions - DONE
 - Fix the tracking experiment
 - Command-line interface